 2. Removing the Stuck Lawn Mower Wheel

 Now that we have taken all the necessary steps, we are ready to remove the stuck wheel from the lawn mower.
 Depending on how rusty the wheel has gotten it would be appropriate to spray the front and the back part of the disk of the wheel with penetrating oil.
-Advisable would be to do this action one or two weeks before you remove the stuck wheel.
+My advise would be to do this action one or two weeks before you remove the stuck lawn mower wheel.

-Then, it would be good to release the air pressure nut, thus the friction between the wheel and the rim is not that strong.
-Following this we can use a hammer to hit the back part of the wheel to understand whether the wheel can stir a little, thus making it easy for us to remove it.
+Then, it would be prudent to release the air pressure nut, so that the friction between the wheel and the rim is not that strong.
+Following this, we can use a hammer to tap the back part of the wheel to understand whether the wheel can stir a little, thus making it easy for us to remove it.
 If it is too narrow in the back part of the wheel for you to use a hammer, take a crowbar and place it under the wheel hub.

 Then, hit it with the hammer to apply the needed pressure on the wheel.
-If you notice that the wheel does not shake one single inch then use of a propane torch is essential.
-So put on the gloves and the protective goggles to start heating the disk.
+If you notice that the wheel does not shake even a little bit then the use of a propane torch becomes essential.
+Now, put on the gloves and the protective goggles to start heating the disk.

 3. Using the Propane Torch and Applying the Penetrating Oil

-As mentioned in the introduction, when using flames a fire distinguisher or a bucket of water is more than recommended to avoid any unwanted incidents.
-Next, light on your propane torch and start heating up the axe for several minutes till you notice that the iron shaft starts coloring into the red.
+As mentioned in the introduction, when using flames keeping a fire distinguisher or a bucket of water nearby is more than recommended to avoid any unwanted incidents.
+Next, light your propane torch and start heating up the axe for several minutes till you notice that the iron shaft starts to glow red.
 Apply the same method on the back part of the wheel till you reach the same result.

-After that, you can take away the propane torch and put it aside, whether you might need to heat up the axe again.
+After that, you can take away the propane torch and put it aside, since you might need to heat up the axe again.
 Now grab the penetrating oil and start spraying all over the parts of the axe where you just used the propane torch.
-We remind you that a nose mask should be wore to prevent the smoke enter into your lungs.
+We remind you that a nose mask should be worn to prevent the smoke entering into your lungs.

 Following this, take the hammer and hit the wheel on the back part to see whether it moves.
-In case the wheel will not move yet do not worry, as all you have to do is repeat the action with the propane torch and penetrating oil a couple of times till you reach the moment where you see that the wheel will get out of the axe.
+In case the wheel will not move yet do not worry, as all you have to do is repeat the action with the propane torch and penetrating oil a couple of times till you reach the moment where you see that the wheel dislodge.

-To sum up, removing a stuck wheel from your lawn mower is not that difficult if your follow the above description that we have provided for you.
-In light of the above, if your wheel is not rusted that much, a hammer and a crowbar will be more than sufficient to remove the stuck wheel.
+To sum up, removing a stuck wheel from your lawn mower is not that difficult if you follow the instruction that we have provided for you already.
+In light of what we have discussed, if your wheel is not that much rusty, a hammer and a crowbar will be more than sufficient to remove the stuck wheel.
 Otherwise, the best way to perform this action is by using the propane torch and penetrating oil.

-The fact that you have to use fire should not bother you as it is not difficult if you do it properly and take all the necessary measures to avoid the unpleasant eventualities.
-We recommend again that safety goggles and nose protection are more than necessary while doing the above process.
+The fact that you have to use fire should not bother you as it is not difficult if you do it properly and take all the necessary measures to avoid any unpleasant eventualities.
+We recommend again that wearing safety goggles and nose protection is more than necessary while doing the above process.